Abdulbasinaija/Myfirstgitproject/README.md

-I want to give you my life story about what's going on this life
+I want to give you my life story about what's going on this lif